-The details should include a physical map of the warehouse space to show columns, doors, height restrictions, docks and storage racks.
+The details should include a physical map of the warehouse space to show columns, doors, height restrictions, docks, and storage racks.
 External features that can affect the receiving, storage and shipment of materials should also be noted.

 At this point in the planning process, decisions need to be made by warehouse management to determine what actions need to be taken if the overall objectives cannot be met or will need substantial changes.
 If the objectives can be met based on the analysis of the information, the detailed implementation plan can be created.

+The detailed implementation plan should show all the steps that are required to create the warehouse layout.
 The objectives and the analysis of the information gathered should be used in creating the plan.
-The plan should first be at a high level showing the major tasks and then each of those should be sub-divided into the individual tasks that are required.
+The plan should first be at a high level, showing the major tasks, and then each of those should be sub-divided into the individual tasks that are required.

 The plan should be checked to ensure that all dependencies have been correctly linked.
-Once the plan has been created it should be checked to see if the timeline is attainable and if there are enough resources are available.
+Once the plan has been created, it should be checked to see if the timeline is attainable and if there are enough resources are available.

 Sometimes the warehouse layout that is implemented is not the one that is in the plan.
-This can occur due to unrealistic timelines in the plan, lack of resources, unavailability of outside contractors or poor analysis of the information that was gathered.
+This can occur due to unrealistic timelines in the plan, lack of resources, unavailability of outside contractors, or poor analysis of the information that was gathered.

-However, in modern warehouses, this is not always possible so often additional warehouse resources are needed to keep shipping products during the implementation.
-If this is the case then this will need to be factored into the plan.
+However, in modern warehouses, this is not always possible, so often additional warehouse resources are needed to continue shipping products during the implementation.
+If this is the case, then this will need to be factored into the plan.

-The implementation should ensure that all changes made in the warehouse are replicated in the warehouse management system that is operated so that each item can be found.
+The implementation should also ensure that all changes made in the warehouse are replicated in the warehouse management system so that each item can be found.
 A physical inventory of the products in the warehouse after implementation should be carried out to ensure that the system accurately reflects the warehouse.

+After the layout has been implemented, there should be a series of checks to ensure that the layout is exactly as defined by the approved drawings.
 Every item should be stored according to the overall plan and this should be checked to ensure the layout is correct.
 If there are errors, this could lead to picking errors or lost material within the warehouse.
-Shipping could be disrupted if the warehouse systems have not been updated accurately with the correct layout information or if items have been stored in the wrong locations.
+Shipping could also be disrupted if the warehouse systems have not been updated accurately with the correct layout information or if items have been stored in the wrong locations.

 For a period of time, after the new layout has been implemented, regular checks should be made to ensure that the layout is working and that there are no operational problems that have occurred due to the new layout.
 These checks should include cycle counts and regular physical inventories.